victorcouste/data-tools/README.md

 ## Not exhaustive and personnal list of "modern" Data Tools and Projects

-For now, no storage, database, data science, virtualization, streaming, orchestration, workflow or data privacy tools.
+No (traditional) storage or databases, and for now no data science, virtualization, streaming, orchestration, workflow or data privacy tools.
 And no embedded tools proposed by the 3 main public Cloud providers (Google Cloud, Microsoft Azure and AWS).

 **Data Architecture**